HOW TO SURVIVE THE HOLIDAYS: PART 1

 Plan for the Food Onslaught

-Not planning for the upcoming food onslaught is where most people go wrong.
+Therefore, not planning for the upcoming food onslaught is where most people go wrong.
 Three of the best things you can do are to work out earlier in the day, fast or don’t eat much before the party, and take a glucose disposal agent like Predator or Carnage (I will include the link at the end of the article).

-When you work out prior to the party, you increase the amount of glucose that your body can safely uptake without converting into body fat.
+Furthermore, when you work out prior to the party, you increase the amount of glucose that your body can safely uptake without converting into body fat.
 The Christmas party can serve as a recovery meal.
 Also, try to fast or limit the amount of food you eat before the party.
 By doing so, the Christmas party food can work as a refeed meal.

-Probably one of the best things you can do is to take a glucose disposal agent like Predator or Carnage.
+For instance, probably one of the best things you can do is to take a glucose disposal agent like Predator or Carnage.
 The ingredients in these products are designed to help your body use carbs more effectively for muscle recovery and growth.
 Your muscles can store anywhere from 200-500g of glucose or more.
 The liver usually stores another 100g.
 When you eat too much sugary food, your body can’t keep up with the high amounts of insulin needed to transport this glucose into your muscles.
-Glucose disposal agents help with this process and can prevent your fat cells from sucking up more triglycerides.
+In addition, Glucose disposal agents help with this process and can prevent your fat cells from sucking up more triglycerides.